msds-5x01/python-programming-for-data-science/Set1.md

 assert longest(['one', 'two', three', 'four', 'five', 'six']) == 'three'
 ```

-14. Define the function `shortest_and_longest` that returns the the tuple of shortest and longest strings from a sequence of strings.
+14. Define the function `shortest_and_longest` that returns the tuple containing the shortest and the longest string from a given sequence of strings.
 If two strings have the same length, then only the first one should be considered.

 ```python
 assert shortest_and_longest(['one', 'two', three', 'four', 'five', 'six']) == ('one', 'three')
 ```